markusbuchholz/urosa_underwater_autonomy/README.md

 2.  **Pull a Base Model**

     Next, you need a base model from which to create our specialized ROS 2 agent.
-We will use `llama3`.
+We will use e.g. ```llama3```.

+    All models are available [here](https://ollama.com/search).

     ```bash
     ollama pull llama3
     ```
     This command downloads the pre-trained Llama 3 model to your machine.

-3.  **Create a Custom Model File**
+4.  **Create a Custom Model File**

-    To make the LLM act as a specialized ROS 2 agent, we need to give it a specific system prompt.
+    To make the LLM act as a specialized ROS 2 agent, we need to give it a specific ```system prompt```.
 We first create a template from the existing `llama3` model.

+    The model file specification can be found [here](https://github.com/ollama/ollama/blob/main/docs/modelfile.md).

     ```bash
     ollama show --modelfile llama3 > ros2_model_file
     ```
     This command extracts the configuration (Modelfile) of the `llama3` model and saves it to a file named `ros2_model_file`.

-4.  **Define the Agent's Behavior**
+6.  **Define the Agent's Behavior**

     Open the `ros2_model_file` with a text editor.
 You will see a `SYSTEM` parameter.
 This is the core instruction that defines the AI's personality, capabilities, and constraints. **Modify the `SYSTEM` prompt** to define the behavior of your ROS 2 agent.
 For example: